Mishauwa/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter campaigns
-Performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends and help a new start up to release a successful Kickstarter campaign